-As of December 31, 2020, the outstanding receivables were \$707,100 thousand (NCY\$162,000 thousand).
-On February 9, 2021, the Group has collected the first payment of CNY\$30,000 thousand.
-Besides, due to the renegotiation of payment and considering the default risk in expected duration.
+In addition, the Group and Damahua renegotiate the method of repayment of the creditor's rights and consider the risk that the above-mentioned creditor's rights may default during the expected period of existence.
 The Group recognizied expected credit loss of \$55,597 thousand (CNY\$12,981 thousand) for the year ended December 31, 2020.